 • A whole house fan can draw dust and pollen into the house.
 To solve air quality problems, see Home Air Purifier & Cleaner Buying Guide.

 • In winter months, whole house fans could present energy loss as heated room air leaks into the attic.
 A shutter or cover can minimize this problem.
 To solve this issue, you can buy an insulated whole house fan.
 These kinds of fans have insulated doors that shut tight when the fan is not in operation.

-• A whole-house fan adds noise to your living environment, which can be a problem—especially if it is located near bedrooms.
+• A whole-house fan adds noise to your living environment.
+A fan, especially located near bedrooms, can detract from the quality of your life (and sleep).
 See 8 Soundproofing Secrets for a Quieter Home.

 Attic fans can lower upstairs temperatures by 10 degrees F., lengthen roof life by keeping shingles cooler, and, with an added optional humidistat, keep attics dry during winter months